agilecustoms/release/README.md

    4. npmjs - publish npm package in npmjs.com repository

 Limitations:
-- only `on: push` event is supported - covers both direct push and PR merge. `on: pull_request` is not supported
+- only `on: push` event is supported - covers both direct push and PR merge. `on: pull_request` is not yet supported
-- when use `on: push` then semver tag `#patch`, `#minor`, `#major` is taken only from last commit message, keep it in mind when merging PRs
+- when use `on: push` then SemVer tag `#patch`, `#minor`, `#major` is taken only from last commit message, keep it in mind when merging PRs
 - only `main` branch is supported for now
 These limitations should be gone in future, see roadmap

-Note: first I do git "Git push" and then "Publish artifacts", so that if publish fails, I can re-run release workflow.
+*Consistency*.
+This GH action does two modify operations: git "Git push" and then "Publish artifacts".
-Of course, the price is dangling git tag.
-If publish fails painfully, we can easily roll back git tag!
+Some of them need to go first, and then you need to be prepared what to do if second fails.
+If publish fails, you get gangling git tag no backed by any artifact, but you can fix what caused publish issue and re-run Release workflow!
+Worst case scenario you can delete git tags.

-Note for contributors: if you want to add support say for Google Cloud Docker Repository:
+*Note for contributors*: if you want to add support say for Google Cloud Docker Repository:
 - add parameters with prefix 'gc-'
-- if artifact is tag based, make sure you publish several tags: 'latest', 'major', 'major.minor', 'major.minor.patch'
+- if artifact is tag-based, make sure you publish several tags: 'latest', 'major', 'major.minor', 'major.minor.patch'

 ## Inputs
 - `tag-context` - Context for tag generation: 'repo' (default) or 'branch'.